Santa Barbara County Fire crews responded early Friday to a fire at Storke Road and Whittier Drive in Goleta that left five structures in ruins.

 He said a person of interest was contacted by law enforcement but released.

-“At this point, officially it’s suspicious,” engineer Russ Sechler said, adding that it’s generally suspicious when fires this large aren’t reported until they’re fully in flames — no matter what time of day, the fire department usually gets alerted more quickly.
+“At this point, officially it’s suspicious,” engineer Russ Sechler said, adding that it’s generally suspicious when such large fires aren't reported right away.
 “It’s possible nobody could see given it was early in the morning, but most of the time we’ll be alerted no matter what time it is.”

 Santa Barbara County most likely will request a state investigator since the fires were on UCSB property.